outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- RA was able to inhibit EMT, increase chemosensitivity, and suppress the expression of zinc finger E-box binding homeobox 1, snail1, and twist1
 			- apigenin
 				- This flavonoid appears to exhibit anticancer activities by regulating multiple cellular signalling pathways, some of which may involve angiogenesis, apoptosis, the cell cycle, and other genetic pathways
-				- Apigenin strongly suppressed colorectal cancer cell growth, proliferation, migration, invasion, and organoid development by inhibiting the Wnt/-catenin signalling pathway
+				- Apigenin strongly suppressed colorectal cancer cell growth, proliferation, migration, invasion, and organoid development by inhibiting the Wnt/b-catenin signalling pathway
 				- suppressed the expression of MMP-2, MMP-9, and vascular endothelial growth factor (VEGF), all of which play roles in cell migration and invasion, through the signal transducer and activator of the transcription (STAT-3) pathway
 				- suppressed STAT3 transcriptional activity, decreased STAT3 nuclear localization, and inhibited STAT3 phosphorylation
-				- suppressed STAT3 transcriptional activity, STAT3 phosphorylation, and STAT3 nuclear localization
 				- suppressed ERK1/2 and P90RSK phosphorylation while activating AKT and S6 phosphorylation
-				- inhibit two kinases, AKT and ERK
 				- decreased the expression of pro-survival regulators AKT, Mcl-1, and ERK which boosted the antitumour activity of ABT-263 in cancer cells
 				- increases p53 accumulation, through increased Bax
 				- modulates the nuclear factor-kappaB signalling pathway